Cuba (village), New York: South Street Historic District

 The South Street Historic District encompasses a four block, 1/4 mi section of South Street (Route 305), the main north-south route through the village.
 The street is one of the village's most prestigious residential areas.
 It was added to the State and National Historic Registers in 1988.

 Story Block Building

 In the historic district, the Story Block building was built by James Story in 1876 and is currently being renovated.

 Liberty Pole

 A 150 ft flag pole with a 28 by 38 ft flag flies on main street.
 The pole was erected in August 2009 by the U.S. Flag Company of Beaumont, Texas and only one other pole east of the Mississippi, located in Baltimore, Maryland, is as tall.
 It was dedicated with a flag raising on September 11, 2009.
 Before its arrival in Cuba, the flag flew over the Capitol Dome in Washington, D.C.

-Willow Street Walking Bridge
+Mill Street Walking Bridge

-The Willow Street Walking Bridge is a walking bridge located on Willow Street.
+The Mill Street Walking Bridge is a walking bridge Connecting the intersection of Mill ST. and Willow ST. to the intersection of Mill ST. And Orchard ST. by Crossing Griffin Creek.